-In order to totally withdraw from the School of Graduate and Professional Studies, students must first initiate a withdrawal from all classes as specified above.
+In order to totally withdraw from graduate studies students must first initiate a withdrawal from all classes.
 Withdrawals must be requested in writing via correspondence, e-mail or fax.
 Withdrawals by telephone will not be accepted.

 Course Back-Out Procedure